adnantheanalyst/GenderDiscriminationDataSet_R_Analysis/README.md

 ![Boxplot Experience given Gender Rplot](https://github.com/adnantheanalyst/GenderDiscriminationDataSet_R_Analysis/assets/16821246/293399dc-2adf-4151-8a7f-f121d2434285)

-Estimate a multiple linear with covariates Gender and Experience.
-Consider that Gender is codified so that it assumes value 0 if Gender=Female and value 1 if Gender=Male (R follows the alphabetical order; it can be changed).
-The model is<br>
+After that I Estimated a multiple linear with covariates Gender and Experience.
+Considered that Gender is codified so that it assumed value 0 if Gender=Female and value 1 if Gender=Male (R follows the alphabetical order; it can be changed).
+The model was<br>
                           lSalary = β0 + β1Gender + β2Experience + ε<br>
 or<br>
                      lSalary = β0 + β1 I(Gender=Male) + β2Experience + ε<br>
-if we want to explicit that Gender has an associated binary/indicator variable (dummy variable).
-Thus, if Gender=Female, the model is<br>
+the I wanted to explicit that Gender has an associated binary/indicator variable (dummy variable).
+Thus, if Gender=Female, the model was<br>
                                 lSalary = β0 + β2Experience + ε,<br>
-while if Gender=Male, the model is<br>
+while if Gender=Male, the model was<br>
                             lSalary = β0 + β1 + β2Experience + ε,<br>

 model <- lm(lSalary ~ Gender + Experience, data=my.data)<br>
 summary(model)<br>

-Note that in the summary we have the estimate of β1, the parameter in case gender is male.
-Female level is considered as reference level.
-The linear regression fit for females iŝ lSalary = 10.9953234 + 0.0170923 ∗ Experience, while that for males iŝ lSalary = 10.9953234 + 0.1712362 + 0.0170923 ∗ Experience = 11.1665596 + 0.0170923 ∗ Experience.<br>
+Note that in the summary we had the estimate of β1, the parameter in case gender was male.
+Female level was considered as reference level.
+The linear regression fit for females was lSalary = 10.9953234 + 0.0170923 ∗ Experience, while that for males was lSalary = 10.9953234 + 0.1712362 + 0.0170923 ∗ Experience = 11.1665596 + 0.0170923 ∗ Experience.<br>

-Graphical visualization of the estimated model<br>
+Then I did graphical visualization of the estimated model<br>

 plot(my.data$Experience, my.data$lSalary, main='Log Salary vs Experience', xlab='Experience', ylab='Log Salary', las=2, cex.axis=0.7)<br>
 points(my.data$Experience[my.data$Gender == 'Female'], my.data$lSalary[my.data$Gender == 'Female'], col='pink', pch=19)<br>